microsoft/Accera/docs/Manual/07 Plans - Vectorization and Parallelization.md

 ```
 Applying this sequence of instructions allows the compiler to automatically create an optimized kernel from loops `i, k, j`.

-For simplicity, assume that the matrix sizes defined by M, N, and S are 3, 4, and 2.
+For simplicity, assume that the matrix sizes defined by M, N, and S are 3, 4, and 2 respectively.

 After applying `kernelize`, the schedule is equivalent to the following Python code:
 ```python